Home › Forums › Inquiry and resource design › FOSIL and the IB Diploma Programme Extended Essay (EE)

 And this is our attempt to explain how it links with both FOSIL and Kuhlthau’s Information Search Process:

 Although this may seem like quite a lot of support for just one component of the DP, the skills that students learn during this process are vital both for other subject based coursework they will complete during the two year course and for subsequent university studies.
 Many post-DP students who have been in touch with us have remarked how much better prepared they felt for university studies because of the skills they learnt during the EE.
-This is also, to an extent, our ‘space program’.
+This is also, to an extent, our ‘space program’ (see “What’s your space program(me)?” in the Effecting change forum).
 Because it is such a long, in-depth inquiry with an entire cohort of students across all subjects, that is guaranteed to be repeated every year, many of the resources we create and insights we have can easily be repurposed in other areas and trickle down throughout the whole school, and across into A-level courses.

 I am planning to outline below how our support has developed over the last two years since I became Upper School Curriculum Librarian, and what I have learnt in the process (I am less qualified to comment before that!).